TEALSK12/introduction-to-computer-science/lab_12.md

 ## Part 3: Put it all together

-You are now going to use some of the blocks you've explored to create, save, and submit a Snap! program.
+You are now going to use some of the blocks you've explored to create, save, and submit your program.

 1. Create a script that plays 4 different notes with at least 2 rests in between.
 2. Use the **repeat** block to play the song you create in number 1 in a loop.